iwatkot/js3xui/README.md

 If your host is `http://your-3x-ui-host.com:2053` and the URI Path is `/test/`, then the host should be `http://your-3x-ui-host.com:2053/test/`.<br>
 Otherwise, all API requests will fail with a `404` error.

-*️⃣ If you're using a secret token, which is set in in the 3x-ui panel, you'll also add it, otherwise all API request will fail.<br>
+*️⃣ If you're using a secret token, which is set in the 3x-ui panel, you'll also add it; otherwise, all API request will fail.<br>

 ```javascript
 const api = new Api(host, user, password, 'your-secret-token');
 ```

 ### Using TLS and custom certificates
-Interacting with server over HTTPS requires careful management of TLS verification to ensure secure communications.
+Interacting with a server over HTTPS requires careful management of TLS verification to ensure secure communications.
 This SDK provides options for setting TLS configurations, which include specifying custom certificates for increased trust or disabling TLS verification when necessary.

 #### Case 1: Disabling TLS verification
 For development, you can disable TLS verification.
 This is not recommended for production due to the increased risk of security threats like man-in-the-middle attacks.